YugeTen/yugeten.github.io/_posts/2020-06-19-elbo-billion.md

 # We are done!
 A heartfelt congratulation if you got all the way here, well done!
 Leave a comment if you have any question, if you find this helpful please share on twitter/facebook :)

+Special thanks to my supervisor Dr. Siddharth Narayanaswamy for guiding me through these literature with great insights and extreme patience.